Italian Parliament: Composition of the Parliament

 The number of deputies and senators was fixed by a constitutional amendment in 1963: in its original text, the Constitution provided for a variable number of Members of Parliament depending on the population.
 From 1963 to 2022, the Chamber of Deputies had 630 members, while the Senate had 315 elected members.
 Following the 2020 Italian constitutional referendum, the number of MPs in the Parliament has been reduced from 630 to 400 in the Chamber of Deputies and from 315 to 200 in the Senate.
 The proposed changes were approved, with 69.96% voting in favour.
-The reduction of the number of MPs came to fruition with the following Legislature XIX of Italy.
+The reduction of the number of MPs came to fruition with the following Legislature XIX of Italy and it was a constitutional reform attended since the 1980s.

 In addition to the 200 elected members, the Senate, as per article 59 of the Constitution of the Italian Republic, also comprises a small number of senators for life.
 These can be differentiated into: